csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ## The Columns

 The most fundamental part of any Trello board is its columns.
-At Sky, we had around 18 (yes, one-eight) columns on our board, but they worked—they all had a place and a purpose.
+At Sky, we had around 18 (yes, one-eight) columns on our board, but they worked — they all had a place and a purpose.
 Sky’s board covered everything from design to DevOps, engineering to acceptance testing, and everything in between.

-My boards are typically a lot less extensive, with eight columns, but—as is the agile way—I can scale them up or down depending on what comes my way.
+My boards are typically a lot less extensive, with eight columns, but — as is the agile way — I can scale them up or down depending on what comes my way.
 Whichever way you look at it, it’s fairly safe to say that the standard <i>To Do</i>,
 <i>Doing</i>, and <i>Done</i> columns aren’t up to the job.

 ### To Do, Doing, Done

-The traditional—and Trello’s default—column structure is a simple <i>To Do</i>,
+The traditional — and Trello’s default — column structure is a simple <i>To Do</i>,
 <i>Doing</i>, and <i>Done</i>.
 This sums up the general sentiment of a
 development project, but it’s a vast oversimplification of the process.
 There are different definitions and states of <i>done</i>, for a start, and various